kristofk/iOS-Side-Projects/README.md

 ---

 ## ViewControllers

 There are 2 ViewController classes in the project.
-One for the main.storyboard and the otherone is for the ColorVC.xib.
+One for the main.storyboard and the other one is for the ColorVC.xib.
 ### ViewController.swift
 This ViewController is for the Main.storyboard.
 The View is built up in the code via subviews both custom and from the SwiftyCam framework.
+###ColorVC.swift
+This is the ViewController for the ColorVC.xib file.
+In this ViewController the color recognition is used.
+You can tap on the image from this screen and save the picture.

 ---

 ## Further updates
-Zooming in the UIImage via the UIImageView.
+* Zooming in the UIImage via the UIImageView.
+* Disable double tap.